JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 <h2>Description</h2>
 This project showcases a full-scale internal network setup for an enterprise environment using Active Directory Domain Services, all within a virtual lab.
 It walks through the detailed process of creating departments and user accounts tailored to organizational needs, all managed centrally through a domain controller.

 In this configuration, devices within the internal network access the public internet exclusively through the main domain controller.
-This ensures that network activity is tightly governed by administrators, with permissions and controls defined by their roles and overseen by a superadmin. <br />
+This ensures that network activity is tightly governed by administrators, with permissions and controls defined by their roles and overseen by a SysAdmin. <br />

 <h2>Languages and Utilities Used</h2>